-Garrapata State Park is in California and has two miles of beachfront.
+Garrapata State Park is a gorgeous place to elope in California and has two miles of beachfront.
 Located on Highway 1, it is 6.7 miles south of Carmel and 18 miles north of Big Sur on the Monterey coast.
 This park is an oasis away from it all.

 Photography by Zoe Steindl